“8. Aaronic Priesthood,” Handbook 2: Administering the Church (2019)

 The bishop interviews young men who are preparing to be ordained to the office of priest.
 He also interviews newly baptized brethren who are at least age 11 and turning 12 during the year to be ordained to the appropriate Aaronic Priesthood office (see 5.2.2, and Handbook 1, 16.7.2) and to receive a limited-use temple recommend (see Handbook 1, 3.4.6 and 3.4.14).
 He conducts this interview for new converts soon after their confirmation, normally within a week.

 The bishop interviews each young man at least annually.
 If possible, he interviews each member of the priests quorum twice annually.
 If this is not possible, he assigns a counselor to conduct some of these interviews.
-After each young man who is a member of the deacons or teachers quorum has his annual interview with the bishop, he has an interview with the counselor in the bishopric who oversees his quorum at another time during the year.
+After each young man who is a member of the deacons or teachers quorum has his annual interview with the bishop, he has an interview with the counselor in the bishopric who has responsibility for his quorum at another time during the year.
 For guidelines on youth interviews, bishops and their counselors may refer to Handbook 1, 7.1.7.

 The bishop or an assigned counselor interviews young men who are preparing to be ordained to the offices of deacon and teacher.

 The bishop or an assigned counselor interviews the deacons quorum president, the teachers quorum president, and the priests quorum assistants regularly.
 In these interviews, the bishopric member and the quorum leader discuss priesthood duties, the progress of individual quorum members, and the progress of the quorum as a whole.

 The bishop and his counselors recognize each young man in sacrament meeting when he is to be ordained to an office in the priesthood.
 Young men do not come to the podium but stand in the congregation as their names are presented and they are sustained.